A Survey of Protocol Fuzzing: Introduction

-\item Many protocol fuzzing works have been completed but no systematic review on protocol fuzzing has been conducted thus far.
-Although some survey articles \cite{tr18-fuzzing-survey,tse19-fuzzing-survey,fuzzingsurvey-roadmap} about traditional software fuzzing are available, they cannot provide a systematic overview of the current status and future directions based on existing works solving protocol-specific challenges. \end{itemize}
+\item Many protocol fuzzing works have been completed, but so far no systematic review on protocol fuzzing has been conducted.
+Although some survey articles \cite{tr18-fuzzing-survey,tse19-fuzzing-survey,fuzzingsurvey-roadmap} on traditional software fuzzing are available, they cannot provide a systematic overview of the current state and future directions based on existing work solving protocol-specific challenges. \end{itemize}